Work with us

 • You will score higher, if you are able to refer to as many of the essential and desirable criteria as possible.
 A tip for doing this is to use the criteria as headings in your personal statement.

-• Give strong examples – you can see how applications are scored from our person criteria.
+• Give strong examples – you can see how applications are scored at the bottom of the application form.

 Situation: the situation you had to deal with